Loose Neighbourhood Plan

-Now, after some five years work, the Neighbourhood Plan is near completion.
+Now, after some five years work, the Neighbourhood Plan is now complete.
 It covers many topics but can be divided into three main policy areas, which are further subdivided as follows;

 1. Access and Movement Policies